Coloring Problems on Bipartite Graphs of Small Diameter: Introduction

-Given a proper $k$-coloring $f$ of $G$, a vertex $v$ is called a \emph{b-vertex} if the neighborhood of $v$ contains one vertex of each color (distinct from that of $v)$, and $f$ is a \emph{$k$-fall-coloring of $G$} if every vertex of $G$ is a b-vertex.
+We need two more definitions before presenting our last results.
+Given a proper $k$-coloring $f$ of a graph $G$, a vertex $v$ is called a \emph{b-vertex} if the neighborhood of $v$ contains one vertex of each color (distinct from that of $v)$, and $f$ is a \emph{$k$-fall-coloring of $G$} if every vertex of $G$ is a b-vertex.
 In the $k$-\textsc{Fall Coloring} problem, we ask whether an input graph $G$ admits a $k$-fall-coloring.
-We show that if $3$-\textsc{Fall Coloring} is $\NP$-complete on bipartite graphs with diameter $3$, then we get a complete dichotomy for the list coloring problems on bipartite graphs with diameter constraints.
-Also, this would answer a question posed by Kratochv\'il et al.~\cite{KTV.02}.
-Although we do not know if $3$-\textsc{Fall Coloring} is $\NP$-complete on bipartite graphs with diameter~$3$, we show that it is $\NP$-complete on bipartite graphs with diameter~$4$, strengthening a result of Laskar and Lyle~\cite{LL.09}.
+We show that if $3$-\textsc{Fall Coloring} were $\NP$-complete on bipartite graphs with diameter three, then we would get a complete dichotomy for the list coloring problems on bipartite graphs with diameter constraints.
+Also, this would answer a question posed by Kratochvíl et al.~\cite{KTV.02}.
+Although we do not know whether $3$-\textsc{Fall Coloring} is $\NP$-complete on bipartite graphs with diameter three, we show that it is $\NP$-complete on bipartite graphs with diameter four, strengthening a result of Laskar and Lyle~\cite{LL.09}.

 \textbf{Organization}.
-In~Section~\ref{sec:preliminaries} we present the formal notation and definitions.
-In Section~\ref{sec:kvsdiam} we give an almost complete classification for the investigated list coloring problems in terms of the number of colors and the diameter of the input graph $G$, taking into accout the results presented in the current article.
-In Section~\ref{sec:3PreExt} we show our hardness result for \textsc{Retract$(G, H)$} when $H$ is isomorphic to $C_6$ and use it to show that \textsc{$3$-Precoloring Extension} is $\NP$-complete on bipartite graphs with diameter $4$.
-In Section~\ref{sec:C6Hom} we show that \textsc{$C_6$-Compaction} and \textsc{Surjective $C_6$-Homomorphism} are $\NP$-complete on bipartite graphs with diameter~$4$.
-In Section~\ref{sec:3biclique}, we point out the flaw in the hardness proof for $3$-\textsc{Biclique} on bipartite graphs presented in~\cite{FMPS.09}, and show how to obtain the result using the results presented in Section~\ref{sec:C6Hom}.
-Finally, in Section~\ref{sec:3fall} we provide a reduction from $3$-\textsc{Fall Coloring} to $3$-\textsc{Precoloring Extension} that preserves the diameter of the input graph, and prove that $3$-\textsc{Fall Coloring} is $\NP$-complete when $G$ is bipartite with diameter~$4$.
+In~Section~\ref{sec:preliminaries} we present the formal notation and definitions used in this article.
+In Section~\ref{sec:kvsdiam} we give an almost complete classification for the investigated list coloring problems in terms of the number of colors and the diameter of the input graph $G$, taking into account the results presented in the current article.
+In Section~\ref{sec:3PreExt} we show our hardness result for \textsc{Retract to $C_6$} and use it to prove that \kPre{3} is $\NP$-complete on bipartite graphs with diameter four.
+In Section~\ref{sec:C6Hom} we show that {\Comp} and {\Hom} are $\NP$-complete on bipartite graphs with diameter four.
+In Section~\ref{sec:3biclique}, we point out the flaw in the hardness proof for $3$-\textsc{Biclique} on bipartite graphs presented by Fleischner et al.~\cite{FMPS.09}, and show how to obtain the result using the results presented in Section~\ref{sec:C6Hom}.
+Finally, in Section~\ref{sec:3fall} we provide a reduction from $3$-\textsc{Fall Coloring} to \kPre{3} that preserves the diameter of the input graph, and prove that $3$-\textsc{Fall Coloring} is $\NP$-complete on bipartite graphs with diameter four.